isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

        }
    }

-``reservation-get`` typically returns the result 0 when a query was conducted properly.
+Command :isccmd:`reservation-get` typically returns the result 0 when a query was conducted properly.
 In particular, 0 is returned when the host was not found.
 If the query was successful, the host parameters are returned.
 An example of a query that did not find the host looks as